 Western Australians have never had a better opportunity to play cricket at a format, day and time that suits their lifestyle.
 For kids starting the game through to adults looking to experience social cricket there is a form of cricket for you!

-All equipment is supplied and participants receive a bonus participant pack that includes a hat featuring the colours of their favourite BBL team.
+All equipment is supplied and participants receive a bonus Blasters pack, which includes a hat featuring the colours of their favourite BBL team.

 These formats are based on extensive research focused on skill development, maximising participation and creating an environment that best reflects cricket at the top level.

-With shortened pitches, less players on a team and a shorter match duration kids are experiencing a more action packed cricket experience.
+With shortened pitches, less players on a team and a shorter match duration kids are experiencing a more action-packed cricket experience.

 The game formats adjust in line with the players ability allowing for a smooth transition into senior cricket.

-To find your local club visit playcricket.com.au
+To find your local club visit playcricket.com.au today!

 This important competition provides an opportunity for new adult female players and returning cricketers to participate in a semi-competitive club based community competition.